hoyishian/footballwebscraper/README.md

 PrgDist -- Progressive Distance (Total distance, in yards, a player moved the ball while controlling it with their feet towards the opponent's goal)

-Prog -- Progressive Carries (Carries that move the ball towards the opponent's goal at least 5 yards, or any carry into the penalty area.
+ProgCarries -- Progressive Carries (Carries that move the ball towards the opponent's goal at least 5 yards, or any carry into the penalty area.
 Excludes carries from the defending 40% of the pitch)

-1/3 -- Carries into Final Third (Carries that enter the 1/3 of the pitch closest to the goal)
+CarriesFinThird -- Carries into Final Third (Carries that enter the 1/3 of the pitch closest to the goal)

 CPA -- Carries into Penalty Area (Carries into the 18-yard box)